vanessadenardin/pet-sitter-club/README.md

 <!-- - **In-site search** to give a better explanation about the service offered -->
 - **Photo gallery** to insert in the profile of the pet as a customer and add the profile of the pet sitter to humanize the contact between customer and service provider, in addition to illustrating the services offered throughout the app
 <!-- - Search ??? -->
-- **Forms** to sign up, edit profile, add and edit pet as a client, leave a review as a client
+- **Forms** to sign up, edit profile, add and edit pet as a client, leave a review as a client, add seervices as a admin
 <!-- - **Event calendar** to book pet care when it's needed -->

 As features available are: